mateusjunges/laravel-kafka/README.md

 $consumer->consume();
 ```

+# Using custom encoders/decoders
+Serialization is the process of converting messages to bytes.
+Deserialization is the inverse process - converting a stream of bytes into and object.
+In a nutshell,
+it transforms the content into readable and interpretable information.
+Basically, in order to prepare the message for transmission from the producer we use serializers.
+This package supports three serializers out of the box:

 # Using `Kafka::fake()`
 When testing your application, you may wish to "mock" certain aspects of the app, so they are not actually executed during a given test.